 On the one hand, humanities research, represented by the sustained work of the festival over more than two decades.
 On the other, biomedical research, led by IDIBAPS, in collaboration with Hospital Clínic de Barcelona.

-This alliance has been developed with teams led by Dr. Yaroslav Compta, neurologist and director of IDIBAPS, as well as by the festival’s director, Dr. Patricia Caicedo, PhD in Musicology and Medicine, whose background allows for a direct connection between these two fields of knowledge.
+This alliance has been developed with teams led by Dr. Yaroslau Compta, neurologist and director of IDIBAPS, as well as by the festival’s director, Dr. Patricia Caicedo, PhD in Musicology and MD, whose background allows for a direct connection between these two fields of knowledge.

 Parkinson’s disease is a neurodegenerative movement disorder with a growing incidence.
 The need for research is urgent.
 At the same time, numerous studies have demonstrated the positive impact of music and dance on people living with Parkinson’s, with benefits for coordination, rhythm, and emotional well-being.